sergeykhbr/riscv_vhdl/README.md

 1. Open project file *prj/modelsim/rocket.mpf*.
 2. Compile project files.
-3. If you get an errors for all files remove and re-create the following library in ModelSim library view:
+3. If you get an errors for all files remove and re-create the following libraries in ModelSim library view:
      * techmap
      * ambalib
      * commonlib